 Making a photographic inventory of your belongings can help you prove the condition of your items before the move and avoid insurance problems in case of damage or loss during transport.

 Types of insurance policies

 Civil Liability Insurance

-The law obliges the removal companies You should take out this insurance, so make sure that the company you hire has it.
+The law obliges the removal companies in Barcelona or anywhere in and outside Spain You should take out this insurance, so make sure that the company you hire has it.
 This insurance covers the damages that may be caused to the immovable property (scratches on the wall, damage to the lift, damage to the floor, the doorway, etc.) and usually covers up to €400,000.
 It should be noted that this insurance does not cover any of your personal belongings and that, in the event of any unforeseen event occurring in the property, the customer will assume the initial amount of €300.

 For damage that may be caused to your goods during the transport of your goods. transport from one dwelling to another.
 It usually covers up to €40,000 and no extra costs are charged to the client.
 In the event that you have to be compensated, you will pay the first €90 and the rest will be borne by the removal company.

 But the most important detail that you should know is that, in this mode, the insurance companies rate by weight.
 The usual price is usually around €4.5 per kg, which in most cases is insufficient and often leads to surprise and anger on the part of the insured.
 For example: If your computer, valued at €2,000, suffers damage, the insurance company will offer you between €4.5 and €9, depending on the weight, as it will hardly exceed 1.5 kg.
 That is why we recommend the specific insurance.